-Southampton International Airport is committed to meeting the requirements of the Equality Act and makes every effort to ensure its communications, including this website, are accessible to people with special needs, including those with visual, hearing, cognitive and motor impairments.
+Southampton International Airport is committed to meeting the requirements of the Equality Act and makes every effort to ensure all its communications, including this website, are accessible to people with special needs, including those with visual, hearing, cognitive and motor impairments.

 Standards compliance and validation